zestsoftware/zest.releaser/doc/source/options.rst

     It needs to contain ``{version}``.
     For backward compatibility, it can contain ``%(version)s`` instead.

+tag-signing = yes / no
+    Default: no.
+    When set to true, tags are signed using the signing feature of the respective vcs.
+Currently tag-signing is only supported for git.
+    Note: When you enable it, everyone releasing the project is required to have git tag signing set up correctly.

 date-format = a string
     Default: ``%%Y-%%m-%%d``
     This is the format string for the release date to be mentioned in the